Action Variables

 evaluation.ruleSet.name

-The name of the workflow.
+The name of the rule set.

 evaluation.ruleSet.uuid

-The unique identifier of the workflow.
+The unique identifier of the rule set.

 identifiers.accountId